 First off, I am very upset that this anime has been incorrectly tagged as seinen.
 The nature of the Final Approach anime does not justify such a tag, while it does touch on subjects like privacy, arranged marriage and political marriage.
 From first impresssions, it seems to be a run-of-the-mill ecchi harem anime.
-Once again, those are my least favourite genres, so this review will be affected.
+Once again, those are my least favourite genres.
 I will do my best to give this a proper review as every anime deserves, whether good or bad.
 It doesn't seem to be a harem, more of a love triangle, for most of it.
 Off the mark, I can tell this anime has no plot for most of it and it has the trope harem ending too.
 This probably isn't worth your time.

 Animation is a bit bad for a 2004 anime, even if it tries to have a unique comedic style by adding chibi moments.
 When I first saw this anime, I thought it was made in the 90s.
 Such is the disappointment of the animation quality.
 The anime itself, appears to have some ecchi/fanservice.
 Especially since 15 year old girls have unrealistic proportions and theres a hotsprings episode where people freeze naked in a blizzard.
 At least it isn't as bad as other ecchi.
 Music was barely noticeable, except for the opening theme.
 A bad mark in my book, since it usually means the music doesn't stand out.
 However towards the end when things started to get emotional I started to notice the music and it was well suited to the scenes.
 With both animation and sound it appears dreadfully cheesy.